ruflin/Elastica/README.markdown

 Arguments are passed as arrays which are automatically encoded to JSON which makes it possible to also use not implemented features of the request methods.

-## ATTENTION: THIS CLIENT IS STILL IN ALPHA STAGE AND UNDER HEAVY DEVELOPMENT

 Examples
 --------